International Church of Cannabis: Beliefs

 Members of the International Church of Cannabis are known as Elevationists.
 They ritually use "the sacred flower" of cannabis to accelerate and deepen self-discovery.
 A member is considered awakened when their cannabis experience becomes transcendental in nature.
 Elevationism claims no divine law and no unquestionable doctrine; it adheres to no specific dogma while following the Golden Rule.

 Since 420 is a significant number for cannabis culture, the church opened its doors on April 20, inviting members to partake cannabis at 4:20 p.m.
 Celebration of the "sacrament of cannabis" is the regular church service, held each Friday.
 The symbol of the church is a set of interlocking triangles.

 Ritual use of cannabis is not a modern invention, as it appeared in several world religions over a period of 3,000 years.
 The International Church of Cannabis is one of several modern religious organizations that consider cannabis a sacrament.

 In May 2017 the church announced it would begin offering wedding services in a "cannabis-friendly" environment.

+The Church is open to the public and offers a daily light show and meditation called "Beyond" which has become a top 10 tourist attraction in Denver.
+Beyond is a guided meditation that utilizes cutting edge lights and lasers which are 3D mapped to the mural on the ceiling of the church.

 Membership

 Members of any religion can become Elevationists without the need to convert, since Elevationism is seen as a supplement rather than a replacement to existing faith.
 The only restriction is that persons under 21 years of age are not allowed into the church when cannabis is being burned.
 The church does not have a formal hierarchy.

 The church's membership increased to 200 people from around 50 on the opening week after increased media attention.
 It allegedly grew to 500 in the subsequent two weeks.
+By December 2024, it had 19,000 members.